The 10 Most Important Recruitment Metrics To Track In 2023

 Cost per hire refers to the internal and external spending that make up the cost of hiring a candidate.
 Internal costs can include referral fees, admin costs, and training expenses.
 External costs can include background checks, marketing fees, and sourcing expenses.

-This metric adds value to your recruitment strategy by helping you drill down into the specific costs for each step in your process.
+This hiring metric adds value to your recruitment strategy by helping you drill down into the specific costs for each step in your process.
 Allowing you to make data-driven decisions to fine-tune factors that unnecessarily drive up your cost per hire.

 8. Number of Open Positions